kerrei/Landvaluation/README.md

 # 🏞 Land Valuation Platform

 A full-stack platform for determining land prices in Kenya using geospatial data and machine learning.
+Kenya lacks any digital infrastructure by the government to accurately determine the price of land.
+That's why I created #'Arthi Kenya'#
+This platf will work with banks, governments and individual businesses to make accurate price determination.
 ---

 ## 📦 Tech Stack